ibm-cloud-docs/cloud-object-storage/info/advanced_endpoints.md

 5. The application creates a new client using the `https://s3.private.sjc.us.cloud-object-storage.appdomain.cloud` endpoint.
 6. Connectivity is resumed, and access can be re-routed to Dallas when service is restored.

+When sending requests to an individual access point there is no automated failover if that region becomes unavailable.
+{: note
+}

 For contrast, imagine another application using the normal US cross-region endpoint:

 1. The application creates a client using the `https://s3.us.cloud-object-storage.appdomain.cloud` endpoint.